ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-lifc may seem a tragedy;
+ifc may seem a tragedy;
 .
 But light cares speak when miglty griefs are
  a